5 Pet Safety Tips for the 4th of July

 “Be sure to keep your pets inside on the 4th of July – loud noises can be scary, and even pets that are used to going out may get scared, run, and then become lost,” says Dr. Jessica Greenberg, BVMS, MRCVS, at Bullshead Pet Hospital.
 “Also it’s a great time to check if your pet is microchipped just in case they do get away.”

-Not coincidentally, July is also National Lost Pet Prevention Month.
-And there’s no better way to prevent the loss of your pet than by getting them microchipped.
-Read our blog post on this topic to learn more about what microchipping is and how it works.
 Beyond microchipping, make sure your pet’s ID tags are attached to their collars properly.
 And if you leave the house, ensure that your pet is in an enclosed area they can’t escape from and double-check that all doors, windows, and fences are closed and locked.
 If you do plan on bringing your pet out for the holiday, make sure they’re with you at all times.

 Loud noises make pets feel stressed and anxious.
 If they get really spooked, they might panic and run away.
-Sparklers, fireworks, and other sources of loud noise can be very unsettling for your fur baby, so make sure you’re sensitive to this fact and take the proper precautions to ease their fear and anxiety.
+Sparklers, fireworks, and other sources of loud noise can be very unsettling for your them, so make sure you’re sensitive to this fact and take the proper precautions to ease their fear and anxiety.

 According to Zoetis, two-thirds of all dogs have noise aversions.
 (They’re pretty common in cats as well.)
 To keep your pet calm during the festivities, here are a few things you can do:

-- If necessary, talk to your veterinarian about anti-anxiety medications, or medications specifically labeled for noise aversion.
+• If necessary, talk to your veterinarian about anti-anxiety medications or medications specifically labeled for noise aversion.

 You can also better prepare your pet for loud noises ahead of time.
 Dr. Stacy Choczynski Johnson, Pumpkin’s resident veterinarian, advises pet owners to find a video recording of anxiety-inducing noises like fireworks and to gradually introduce your pet to this sound.
 “Play it at a low volume, and create a happy, positive experience for your pet,” she says.
 “This could mean giving a favorite treat, stuffing a puzzle toy full of goodies, or just a relaxing belly scratch.
 At each subsequent session, you can increase the volume in small amounts.
 The goal is to get your pet accustomed to the noise.”

 If you plan on bringing your pet along for the patriotic festivities, be aware of possible digestive threats.
 Your pet will happily find themselves in a sea of table scraps, most of which are not good for them.
 Fatty, barbecued meats and harmful ingredients like onions, garlic, and chocolate are likely to be part of any 4th of July feast or picnic – and they should be kept out of paw’s reach!
-Xylitol, a chemical commonly found in chewing gum, is also very harmful to pets.
-If guests have purses lying around with gum inside, there’s a good chance your pet will find it.

-The easiest way to avoid an emergency vet trip for a digestive issue is to keep your pet on a leash and with you at all times.
-And since you can’t expect everyone at an event to look out for your fur kid, it’s your responsibility to keep human food away from them.
 If your pet does eat something harmful, monitor their behavior closely and consider contacting ASPCA’s Animal Poison Control Center at (888) 426-4435.
 Many foods only cause minor stomach upset and will go away with time or after vomiting, but if your pet seems to be suffering – the best thing you can do is contact your veterinarian or the helpline listed above immediately.

 4. Keep dangerous party favors out of paw’s reach.